Interpreting the Weight Space of Customized Diffusion Models: Identity Datasets

 \section{Identity Datasets}

 In Fig.~\ref{fig:identity_dataset}, we present examples of synthetic identity datasets used to conduct our Dreambooth fine-tuning as discussed in Sec~\ref{experiments}.
-Each dataset is a set of ten images generated with~\cite{wang2024moa} conditioned on a single CelebA~\cite{celeba} images associated with binary attribute labels.
+Each dataset is a set of ten images generated with~\cite{wang2024moa} conditioned on single CelebA~\cite{celeba} images associated with binary attribute labels.
 Note that we only display a subset of images per identity in the figure.
-Creating these synthetic datasets reduces intra-dataset diversity and creates a more consistent appearance for each subject.
+The same identity can occur multiple times in different images in CelebA but have different appearances.
+So, creating these synthetic datasets reduces intra-dataset diversity and creates a more consistent appearance for each subject.
 For instance, the first two rows in the figure are the same identity, but look drastically different.
 So we instead treat them as different identities associated with a different set of images.

+For evaluating identity edits from Sec.~\ref{editing_subjects}, we hold out $100$ identities, which results in leaving out ${\sim}{1000}$ models since multiple models may encode different instances of the same identity.
+For instance, if we left out the model encoding the identity in the first row of Fig.~\ref{fig:identity_dataset} for evaluation, the model encoding the second row identity would also be left out since it encodes the same identity but a different instance.